This post may contain affiliate links. Please read my disclosure.

 But they had a great idea and then I had a great idea!
-Strawberry, Almond, and Blueberry ice creams all served up in a tasty cookie bowl.
+Strawberry, Almond, and Blueberry ice creams all served up in tasty sugar cookie bowls.
 Then the hard part was trying to decide what type of cookie to make!

 Gavin wanted sugar cookies, Kaylynn wanted chocolate chip cookies, hubbyman didn’t care…so much for his help.
 So, I decided on both.
 And I thought I would add some fun holiday sprinkles to the sugar cookies just to add a little more color.
 Most of the cookies I made were just regular cookies, but the sprinkles were so pretty….sometimes I just have to have the extra color!
 (My daughter was super happy with her dye free version.)